bips-hb/bsscomparison/README.txt

     --------------------------------------------------------------------------

 DATASETS & AVAILABILITY:

     A TCGA dataset is needed for the semi-synthetic data generation and is stored in the subfolder ./data.
 It is also available online at https://bioinformatics.mdanderson.org/Supplements/ResidualDisease/

-    If you do not run the Stability Selection and BIC/mBIC2/HQC simulation our raw results are stored in ./results to plot them.
+    If you do not want to re-run the Stability Selection and BIC/mBIC2/HQC simulation our raw results are stored in ./results to plot them.

+    If you do not want to re-run the time-limit simulation you find the raw results under ./results.

     If you do not want to re-run the simulation for the synthetic data you can download the result for the medium- and high-dimensional settings